 Can you imagine how cranky that would make you?
-He was chronically tired.
-By the time bedtime rolled around, he was exhausted and fell asleep within minutes.
+He was chronically tired, so by the time bedtime rolled around, he was exhausted and fell asleep within minutes.

-He had many tests done because often times central sleep apnea is linked to a heart problem.
+He had many tests done because oftentimes, central sleep apnea is linked to a heart problem.
 Everything else came back normal and now we just had to help him.
-We started him on a CPAP machine to help him.
-It took months to get it right, but once we did, he was back.
+We started him on a CPAP machine to help him which took months to get right, but once we did, he was back.
 Our sweet, happy, selfless, caring E was back.

 Melody says in her post “Please share this” because her desire to help other mothers is so great.
 I reached out to Melody to let her know that I was writing this post and I couldn’t agree more.
 If only others knew that sleep disorders just don’t look like we think they do… hopefully this post will get the message out there.